×

 One of the most frequently occurring symptoms of patellar tendinopathy is pain or discomfort just behind the kneecap.
 It is more probable that you may feel a gradual increase in discomfort than a sudden sharp beginning.

 Most of the time, when you first notice discomfort, it will come after engaging in physical activity.
-With time, you may have soreness when participating in an activity, which should lessen as you warm up.
+With time, you will feel pain may have soreness when participating in an activity, which should lessen as you warm up.
 It might then escalate to a state of constant pain throughout the day’s activities.

 When you first develop patellar tendinopathy, you may notice that it has minimal impact on your ability to carry out your normal activities.
 However, if the situation develops, you may discover that it becomes an impediment to your progress.
 It is possible that your knee is also sensitive to the touch, in addition to being painful.